dmvandenberg/Snakemake-course-11/README.md

 <img src="./workflow.svg">

+This workflow can be created using the snakemake pipeline as well.

 ## Installation
 For running this pipeline a few dependencies (main dependencies listed below) should be installed on your system, for this reason a 'environment.yaml' file is provided in the scripts section of this repository.
 To create the right environment the following line of code should be executed in your terminal.